cclin0816/cclin0816.github.io/source/_posts/Bare-Metal-Cpp.md

 #### Abstract Class

-abstract class might need `__cxa_pure_virtual` symbol just implement as abort, newer compiler forbids such abuse, and is unlikely to emit this symbol
+abstract class might need `__cxa_pure_virtual` symbol, just implement it as abort, newer compiler forbids such abuse, and is unlikely to emit this symbol

 ### Exit

 #### Global and Static Variable Destructor

-non-trivially destructable global and static variable requires call to destructor at exit, since destruct order requires to be the reverse order of constuct order, it chains exit function dynamically for global exit function chains at startup, which uses [Global Variable Constructor](#Global-Variable-Constructor) for static exit function chains at initialize
+non-trivially destructable global and static variable requires call to destructor at exit, since destruct order requires to be the reverse order of constuct order, it chains exit function dynamically
+for global exit function chains at startup, which uses [Global Variable Constructor](#Global-Variable-Constructor)
+for static exit function chains at initialize

 ```cpp
 extern void dtor();